awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-to-fsx.md

 1. Launch a Windows Server 2016 Amazon EC2 instance in the same Amazon VPC as that of your Amazon FSx file system\.

-1. Log on to the Amazon EC2 instance as a user on your AWS Managed Microsoft AD domain\.
+1. Connect to your Amazon EC2 instance\.
+For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Open the **Command Prompt** and map the source file share on your existing file server \(on\-premises or in AWS\) to a drive letter \(for example, *Y*:\) as follows\.
 As part of this, you provide credentials for a member of your on\-premises AD's **Domain Administrators** group\.